 The artists included in the Botticelli to Braque collection included modern art masters of Claude Monet, Edgar Degas, Paul Gaugin, Paul Cezanne to the old world masters of Rembrandt van Rijn, Diego Velazquez along with Scottish painters Sir Henry Raeburn and Allan Ramsay.

 The exhibition was housed in the Renzo Piano Pavilion while the permanent collection is housed in the Louis Kahn building. we stopped at the Botticelli to Braque exhibition first and then at the permanent collection.
 Photographing the exhibit was not allowed but we bought a book from the museum store that has all the postcards of the painting, will share a couple with you.

-After the exhibition we walked over to the Louis Kahn building.
+After visiting the exhibition, we walked over to the Louis Kahn building.
 We spent more time at the North Gallery portion of the permanent collection which houses European art after 1800 which I enjoy more.

 Van Gogh’s brush strokes are so unique.
 Reminded me of our visit to the Asylum in Saint Remy where he spent his later days.